The Four Different Types of Coaching Styles - HRDQ

 The Four Different Types of Coaching Styles

 The act of coaching is essential in the workplace.
-Leading managers need to coach lower-level staff to get them up to speed and grow as team members.
-The coach can use their experiences and personality to coach employees to achieve specific goals.
-The goals of the coaching process include maximizing management abilities, growing leadership potential, and working on creative behavioral change.
+Leading managers need to coach lower-level staff to bring them up to speed and help them grow as team members.
+The coach can utilize their experiences and personality to guide employees in achieving specific goals.
+The goals of the coaching process include maximizing management abilities, developing leadership potential, and implementing creative behavioral change.
 If employees have a good coach, they are more likely to go far.

 Many professions have a specific set of skills that an employee uses throughout their career.
 However, coaching doesn't have a particular skill set that is repeated in every coaching situation.
-Each coaching relationship comes with new challenges and presents different opportunities to learn new skills because no two coachees are alike.
+Each coaching relationship presents new challenges and offers different opportunities to learn new skills, as no two coachees are alike.
 Each coachee approaches their coach with different needs and aspirations, so no two coaching relationships are the same.

 Consequently, coaches need to be skilled in various areas such as goal setting, action planning, questioning skills, listening, and behavioral change techniques.